 8. The Beach: The sand, the waves, the lake/ocean…what do you love/hate about the beach?

-9. Your summer garden (Don’t have a real garden?
+9. Your summer garden: What are you growing?
+What flowers are in bloom this time of year?
+(Don’t have a real garden?
 Paint/Draw one anyways!)

-10. Ephemera from activities you’ve done: Receipts, ticket stubs, event programs…all of these things make for great ephemera to use in your summer pages.
+10. Ephemera from summer activities: Receipts, ticket stubs, event programs…all of these things make for great ephemera to use in your summer pages.

 11. Summer Colors: What colors do you think of when you think “summertime”?
 Browse summer themed color palettes online to inspire you or choose your own!